 - Textile overhaul: New throw pillow covers, a soft rug layer, and winter bedding.

 Yes.
-Most winter decor ideas for renters focus on removable solutions like hooks tension rods layered textiles and lighting.
-These upgrades leave no permanent marks and are easy to remove.
+Most winter decor ideas for renters focus on removable solutions like adhesive hooks, tension rods, layered textiles, and warm lighting.
+These upgrades leave no permanent marks and come down easily when you move.

 Lighting and textiles are the fastest upgrades.
-Swapping bulbs to warm tones and adding throws rugs or pillow covers can completely change the mood without altering the space.
+Swapping bulbs to warm 2700K tones and adding throws, rugs, or pillow covers can completely change the mood without altering the space.

-Layering textures using warm lighting and sticking to a cohesive color palette helps renters create a cozy winter feel.
+Layering textures, using warm lighting, and sticking to a cohesive color palette help renters create a cozy winter feel.
 Small changes repeated throughout the room make a big impact.

 High quality peel and stick wallpaper is designed to be removable when used correctly.
-Clean walls first and remove slowly to reduce the risk of residue or damage.
+Clean the walls first, smooth out bubbles on the way up, and peel slowly later to reduce the risk of residue.